VCityTeam/UD-SV/Install/InstallDemo3dTilesLyonViewer.md

    - [3dtiles web server: DESKTOP developing context](https://github.com/VCityTeam/UD-Reproducibility/blob/master/ExternalComponents/3DTilesSamples/Install3dTilesNodeBasedWebServer.md)
    - [3dtiles web server: OPERATIONS (stable server) context](https://github.com/VCityTeam/UD-Reproducibility/blob/master/ExternalComponents/ApacheServer/InstallDebianApacheServer.md)

- * Place the 3dTiles tileset you wish to visualize within the directory that is exposed by the `3DTilesSamples` server (or use a symbolic link to point to it).
+ * Place the 3dTiles tileset you wish to visualize within the `tilesets` sub-directory that is exposed by the `3DTilesSamples` server.
+Alternatively use a symbolic link to point to it (`cd tilesets && ln -s <path-to-py3dtiles>/junk/ .` ).
    Assert that the `junk` tileset is properly served by browsing the `http://localhost:8003/tilesets/` URL (you should see a `junk` entry).